smogon/pokemon-showdown/SIM_EVENTS.md

 Single events run on moves are passed copies of the move objects.
 These are called "Active Moves", and can be safely modified.

-beforeMoveCallback(user, target, move) [on move]
-	Fired before a pokemon uses a move it chose, but after the global BeforeMove event.
-Return true to prevent the move.

-	Moves not called directly (e.g. moves called by Assist, Metronome, or Sleep Talk) do not fire this event.

-	examples: [move] Focus Punch

-beforeTurnCallback(user) [on move]
-	Fired before a turn starts on every pokemon which will move.

-	Used for Focus Punch (for the "focusing" message) and Pursuit (to activate the side condition that listens for the foeSwitchOut event).

-	examples: [move] Focus Punch, [move] Pursuit

-onModifyMove(move, user, target) [on move]
-	Fired before a pokemon uses a move.

-	It is also fired for moves that bypass beforeMoveCallback (moves called by Assist, Metronome, or Sleep Talk).

-	NOTE: Base Power modifications should be handled in onBasePower, not in onModifyMove.
-This is because many moves have variable base power.

-	NOTE: Priority modifications should be handled in the global event onModifyPriority.
-	By the time the move can be modified through onModifyMove, its position in the decision queue is already fixed.

-	examples: [move] Secret Power, [move] Technoblast, [move] Weather Ball

-onBasePower(basePower, attacker, defender, move) [on move]
-	Fired while calculating a move's base power.
-Return the modified base power.

-	examples: [move] Facade, [move] Knock Off

 ### Abilities and items

 onStart(pokemon) [on ability]